Dynamic data and request chaining

 If a variable is undefined when a request using that variable is executed, the test will fail.

 Variables can be set at various points in the setup of a test run.
 At each step of the setup, a variable value specified in an earlier step can be overridden.
-Variables defined via Trigger URLs, Initial Scripts and Initial Variables will be evaluated in the following order:
+Global variables are loaded first into the context, then local environment variables (from shared and individual environments) are applied on top, overriding any global variable with the same name/

-in a shared environment's Initial Script. - Variables set using
+Variables set using variables.set() in a shared environment's Initial Script